ajdittmann/ash/README.md

 `.
 Then, install with
 `
-python setup.py install
+pip install -e .
 `
 or
 `
+python setup.py install
+`
-pip install -e .
+.
-`.